Huge Food Truck Festival, Featuring Over 300 Vendors, to Take Place in Franklin - NewsBreak

 The 21st Recovery Court serves the 21st Judicial District, which includes Williamson, Hickman, Lewis and Perry Counties.
 Program participants are non-violent offenders with a history of chemical dependency, which has shown to be one of the primary reasons for repeated criminal activity.
 The program works with representatives of law enforcement and the courts as participants engage in a highly supervised, two-year program, providing treatment, supervision and support in a manner that has proven to be successful.
 Graduates of recovery court programs have a low rate of reoffending, especially compared to those offenders supervised in traditional court probation and parole programs.
 Participants’ recovery allows them to have a productive life while the community is served by a reduction in criminal activity and cost-effective treatment for offenders.
 Most importantly, the families and lives of the participants are restored to a safe and positive environment.
 Even though the 21 st Recovery Court operates within the state judicial system, recovery courts in Tennessee are not supported by the state judicial budgets.
 Drug courts are partially funded by a portion of statutory court costs paid by criminal offenders.
 For more information, visit 21stdc.org or call 615.595.7868.

-The post Huge Food Truck Festival, Featuring Over 300 Vendors, to Take Place in Franklin appeared first on Cheatham County Source .
+The post Huge Food Truck Festival, Featuring Over 300 Vendors, to Take Place in Franklin appeared first on Wilson County Source .

 Comments / 0